-IG Investments offers access to 17,000 markets and a long list of assets, including property and cryptocurrency.
-Yet, its ISA product, in particular, is also advanced: you can choose from a robo-advisor ISA or a share dealing ISA or both.
+IG Investments offers access to 17,000 markets and a long list of assets, including share dealing and ETFs.
+The IG ISA product, in particular, is also advanced: you can choose from a robo-advisor Smart Portfolio ISA or a share dealing ISA or both.

 Finding a broker who provides both a comprehensive general investment account as well as a quality ISA and SIPP product isn’t easy.
 Too often, brokers prioritise tax-wrapper accounts over traditional investment and vice versa.
 IG Investments isn’t one of those trading platforms.